Chiral numerical renormalization group: Summary and Outlook

-We demonstrated the power of the mapping to the Wilson ladder, as well as its limitations, on a spinless noninteracting (analytically solvable) system consisting of two resonant levels coupled to a single uni-directional channel.
-We showed that local impurity properties, as well as thermodynamic quantities are indifferent to the distance between the impurities, and are thus equal to those of two infinitely spaced, i.e., separate, impurity models.
-We also successfully captured inter-impurity correlations at low energies, while at high energies, for which the correlations are highly oscillatory (and decay), we only captured noise (albeit around zero).
+We demonstrated the power of the mapping to the Wilson ladder on a spinless noninteracting (analytically solvable) system consisting of two resonant levels coupled to a single unidirectional channel.
+We showed that local impurity properties and thermodynamic quantities are indifferent to the distance between the impurities, and are thus equal to those of two infinitely spaced, i.e., independent, impurity models.
+This is a key signature of chirality.
+We also successfully captured interimpurity correlations at low energies, while at high energies, for which the correlations are highly oscillatory (and decay), we only captured noise (albeit around zero).
 Introducing spin and interactions, we applied the method to two impurities coupled antiferromagnetically to a single spinful chiral channel.
-Similarly to the non-interacting test case, we found that all considered local and thermodynamic quantities are independent of the impurity distance, and thus follow the universal curves (of two copies) of the single-impurity Kondo effect.
-Again, inter-impurity correlations were successfully captured at low energies while oscillatory around zero at high energies.
-The key observation is that although such correlations exist, they are not due to effective (e.g., RKKY) interactions between the impurities, which are forbidden due to chirality.
-This is why the system locally behaves like two separate copies, regardless of the \textit{finite} distance between the two impurities.
+Similarly to the noninteracting test case, we found that all considered local and thermodynamic quantities are independent of the interimpurity distance, and thus follow the universal curves (of two copies) of the single-impurity Kondo effect.
+Again, interimpurity correlations were successfully captured at low energies while oscillatory around zero at high energies.
+The key observation is that although such \textit{static} correlations exist, they are not due to effective (e.g., RKKY) interactions between the impurities, which are forbidden due to chirality.
+Hence, interimpurity response functions (\textit{retarded} correlations) remain chiral, and the system locally behaves like two separate single-impurity problems, regardless of the \textit{finite} distance between the two impurities.